polar-app/polar-app/_posts/2020-06-20-Former-Miss-Ohio-And-Hollywood-Actress-Reads-Daily-to-Advocate-for-Health.md

 <img class="img-fluid" src="https://i.imgur.com/UsoYKaw.jpg">

-The <ahref="https://www.congress.gov/bill/116th-congress/house-bill/1209" target="_blank">HEARTS Act</a> is bipartisan legislation that is essentially Lindsay’s Law on a national level with added surveillance of heart conditions.
-Another Lindsay’s Law type legislation is the <ahref="https://www.congress.gov/bill/114th-congress/house-bill/829" target="_blank">SAFE PLAY Act</a>, which focuses on advancing safety guidelines for young athletes.
+The <a href="https://www.congress.gov/bill/116th-congress/house-bill/1209" target="_blank">HEARTS Act</a> is bipartisan legislation that is essentially Lindsay’s Law on a national level with added surveillance of heart conditions.
+Another Lindsay’s Law type legislation is the <a href="https://www.congress.gov/bill/114th-congress/house-bill/829" target="_blank">SAFE PLAY Act</a>, which focuses on advancing safety guidelines for young athletes.
 It also includes grants for CPR training and automated external defibrillators for schools.

-Lindsay works closely with the <ahref="https://www.heart.org/" target="_blank">American Heart Foundation</a> and the <ahref="https://www.acc.org/" target="_blank">American College of Cardiology</a> to advocate for legislative initiatives centered on heart health and cardiac patient care.
-In partnership with the <ahref="https://www.heart.org/" target="_blank">American Heart Association</a>, Lindsay met with members of Congress to discuss banning flavored tobacco products.
+Lindsay works closely with the <a href="https://www.heart.org/" target="_blank">American Heart Foundation</a> and the <a href="https://www.acc.org/" target="_blank">American College of Cardiology</a> to advocate for legislative initiatives centered on heart health and cardiac patient care.
+In partnership with the <a href="https://www.heart.org/" target="_blank">American Heart Association</a>, Lindsay met with members of Congress to discuss banning flavored tobacco products.

 Lindsay’s goal as an advocate is to help in any way that she can, no matter how small it may be.
 Lindsay also advocates for homeless people in New York City.
-She notices that homeless people are forgotten in the busy city, so she shares their stories on <ahref="https://www.instagram.com/handmehope/?hl=en" target="_blank">Instagram</a> as a way to amplify their voices.
+She notices that homeless people are forgotten in the busy city, so she shares their stories on <a href="https://www.instagram.com/handmehope/?hl=en" target="_blank">Instagram</a> as a way to amplify their voices.
 She passionately says that homeless people aren’t any less, they’re equals.

 ## Coming Soon to Bookstores...

 In the future, Lindsay wants to better protect children with heart conditions through policy reform and a children’s book.
-She’s working with the main editor of the <ahref="https://www.amazon.com/Hypertrophic-Cardiomyopathy-Srihari-S-Naidu/dp/3319924222/ref=sr_1_1?dchild=1&keywords=hypertrophic+cardiomyopathy&qid=1591303374&sr=8-1" target="_blank">Hypertrophic Cardiomyopathy textbook</a> and a pediatric psychologist to help create the content of her book.
+She’s working with the main editor of the <a href="https://www.amazon.com/Hypertrophic-Cardiomyopathy-Srihari-S-Naidu/dp/3319924222/ref=sr_1_1?dchild=1&keywords=hypertrophic+cardiomyopathy&qid=1591303374&sr=8-1" target="_blank">Hypertrophic Cardiomyopathy textbook</a> and a pediatric psychologist to help create the content of her book.
 The children’s book will cover topics of the heart and how it functions.

 Lindsay hopes that writing a book with relatable characters will give young patients comfort during painful times.
 She wants children to know that they aren’t alone in their fight with heart disease.
 Most importantly, Lindsay’s book will help spread awareness about young patients battling heart disease.
 Books like Lindsay’s have the power to educate the public and transform lives for the better.